ONE Mortgage/SoftSecond Loan Program

-Twenty years ago, a determined group of women of color fought hard to reverse a decades-long pattern of racial discrimination in mortgage lending.
+In 1989-90, a determined group of women of color fought hard to reverse a decades-long pattern of racial discrimination in mortgage lending.
 These MAHA members successfully negotiated for the SoftSecond loan program, an innovative, affordable mortgage program for low- and moderate-income homebuyers that has changed the lending landscape in Boston and in Massachusetts.
+Today, SoftSecond has been redesigned from a two-mortgage structure to the ONE Mortgage Program, offering borrowers the same affordability and financial security that generations of SoftSecond homeowners have benefited from, in a new, simpler structure.

 Research on the SoftSecond Mortgage Loan Program